 6. Invest Time Wisely

-While spending time together as a couple is important, investing some time in your career can also pay off through pay increases or promotions.
-Discuss with your new spouse about how much time you can invest in your career and find a balance that works for both of you.
+While spending time together is important, investing some time in your career can also pay off through pay increases or promotions.
+Discuss with your new spouse how much time you can invest in new courses or having new responsibilities at work and find a balance that works for both of you.

 7. Manage Your Investments

 More on time as a valuable resource, determine how much time you can devote to managing your investments.
 If you can allocate a lot of time and effort into investing, then trading stocks can be the right move for you.

 Buying only blue-chip stocks and letting them earn dividends and stock splits can be good if you don’t have a lot of time to actively manage your investments.

 Remember, the time you spend managing your investments can mean time not spent with your new spouse.
 So again, the key is to find a balance—and perhaps to consult with an investment broker.

 Best Investments for Newlyweds